developer-friendly/blog/docs/posts/2024/0017-per-pr-deployment.md

 accompanied with a practical example to solidify the concept.

 However, the devil is in the details.
-When trying to adopt this pattern, you ought to consider the limitations and the constraints of your environment and decide accordingly.
+When trying to adopt this pattern, you ought to consider the limitations and the constraints of your environment for yourself and decide accordingly.

 ### Is GitOps Required for this?